-If your boat is equipped with an aluminum anchor, like the Fortress, Guardian, or some of the European anchors, there’s generally a “steel equivalent” number on the anchor to give you an idea of what it would weigh if made from steel.
-For example, a Fortress FX-23 weighs about 14lb., but has approximately the same size as a 23lb. steel Danforth anchor.
-So, one way to get the performance of a larger anchor is to buy a premium aluminum anchor.
+If your boat is equipped with an aluminum anchor like the Fortress, Guardian or some of the European anchors there’s generally a “steel equivalent” number on the anchor to give you an idea of what it would weigh if made from steel.
+For example, a Fortress FX-23 weighs about 14lb. but has approximately the same size as a 23lb. steel Danforth anchor meaning you can achieve the same performance and save weight with a premium aluminum anchor.
 Regardless of the material, race boats should have legitimate anchors with high holding power, like Rocna, Manson Supreme, Fortress, or Danforth Hi-Tensile.

 You’ll need to have a first aid kit and first aid manual, and there are many good ones based on the demands of wilderness medicine.
-A good idea is to have the kit separated by the nature of the injury, and to have a manual that is written with the first aid kit’s contents in mind.
+It is a good idea to have the kit separated by the nature of the injury and to have a manual that is written with the first aid kit’s contents in mind.
 It doesn’t do you any good to have a manual that recommends equipment or drugs which you don’t have.
 It’s also a good idea, but not required, to get an extensive medical history from each of your crewmembers so that if they have allergic reactions to drugs or chronic heart issues, don’t take them (just kidding).

 Section 4.10 requires that you have a passive (non-transmitting) radar reflector.
 Radar reflectors are remarkably hard to measure and to state their performance in a concise manner.
 (Download the 2007 test of radar reflectors on the Safety Section of our West Advisor Landing Page.)
-Octahedral reflectors (those that have three planes intersecting at 90 degree angles) are required to be 18" across according to ISAF and 12" across according to US Sailing.
+Octahedral reflectors (those that have three planes intersecting at 90-degree angles) are required to be 18" across according to World Sailing and 12" across according to US Sailing.
 That includes models like the Davis Echomaster reflectors.

 Safety gear and through-hull shut-offs are useless if they cannot be found in an emergency.
 That's the thinking behind Section 4.12, which requires a chart showing the locations on the boat where safety gear and be found.
 Adding through-hulls to this chart is an excellent idea.
-This needs to be posted in a conspicuous position.
+Your storage chart needs to be posted in a conspicuous position.

-Depending on the nature of the race you’re entering, and the instructions given to the inspector, the requirement for emergency steering can be anything from a general discussion of using a spinnaker pole and floorboards off the stern, to having to demonstrate a replacement rudder and sail upwind and down.
-The Pacific races have had a long history of steering and rudder failures, so it’s not without cause that Transpac and Pacific Cup inspectors look upon explanations of how racers will sail 1,500 miles downwind by moving drogues from side to side with a certain amount of incredulity.
+Depending on the nature of the race you’re entering and the instructions given to the inspector the requirements for emergency steering can be anything from a general discussion of using a spinnaker pole and floorboards off the stern, to having to demonstrate a replacement rudder and sail upwind and down.
+The Pacific races have had a long history of steering and rudder failures so it’s not without cause that Transpac and Pacific Cup inspectors look upon explanations of how racers will sail 1,500 miles downwind by moving drogues from side to side with a certain amount of incredulity.

-The best rudder, of course, is generally the one your boat came with originally, and not some contraption bolted to your transom.
-A thorough steering and rudder inspection, prior to departure, is the first line of defense against losing your rudder.
+The best rudder, of course, is generally the one your boat came with originally and not some contraption bolted to your transom.
+A thorough steering and rudder inspection prior to departure is the first line of defense against losing your rudder.
 It’s not just the rudder: commonly it’s the steering chain, or cables, or sheaves, or quadrant, or bolt holding the quadrant to the rudder shaft, or the bearings upon which the rudder turns.
-All of these are potential sources of failure, and fail they will.
+All of these are potential sources of failure and should be inspected before departure.

-There are some production (and possibly custom) boats which are built in such a way that the rudder shaft and quadrant are entirely inaccessible.
-The lazarette and cockpit seem to have been installed after the rudder, and no boatyard worker, no matter how small, can prep the rudder to have it dropped out for inspection.
-Obviously, you don’t want to take such a boat to Hawaii or Bermuda, since you can’t inspect it ahead of time.
-Jim Antrim, a local and respected naval architect, has some excellent information on his web site about rudder inspection and emergency rudder considerations.
+There are some production (and possibly custom) boats which are built so that the rudder shaft and quadrant are entirely inaccessible.
+The lazarette and cockpit seem to have been installed after the rudder and no boatyard worker, no matter how small, can prep the rudder to have it dropped out for inspection.
+Obviously, you don’t want to take such a boat to Hawaii or Bermuda since you can’t inspect it ahead of time.
+Jim Antrim, a bay area local and respected naval architect, has some excellent information on his web site about rudder inspection and emergency rudder considerations.